 What Is Mortgage Underwriting?
 What Are The Stages?
 How Long Does It Take?

-If you’re planning to buy a home and need to take out a loan, you will have to find a lender.
+If you’re planning to buy a home and need to take out a loan, or refinancing an existing loan, you will have to find a lender.
 That lender will require that you provide certain documents along with your loan application before going through a mortgage underwriting process, which determines whether your loan application will be approved.
 The actual underwriting is done by a mortgage underwriting specialist that either works in-house with the lender or by an outside company.
 Knowing what the mortgage underwriting process entails will help you to better prepare for it, and potentially give you a better chance of qualifying for the loan.

 Why Do Lenders Require This Process?